 4. Uncertainty is the new normal

 Working from home is going to continue indefinitely.
-Be prepared for change and don’t be unnerved by it, we’re seeing huge economic impact with revenue streams in extraordinary flux.
-Take the time to highlight moments where the team have successfully adapted to the unknown.
+Be prepared for change and don’t be unnerved by it, we’re seeing a huge economic impact with revenue streams in extraordinary flux.
+Take the time to highlight moments where the team has successfully adapted to the unknown.

 5. Patience is a virtue